Vaccine Info

 Remdesivir Generic

 India-based Zydus announced on March 24, 2021, that its version of Remdesivir, Remdac, is more affordable at Rs.
 899 for a 100 mg lyophilized injection.
-Remdac was launched in August 2020 at Rs.
+Remdac was launched in Aug.
+2020 at Rs.
 2800.

-Veklury News 2023
+Veklury News

-March 19, 2023 - This retrospective analysis study is the first real-world evidence that RDV remains effective during the dominance of more pathogenic SARS-CoV-2 variants and those that cause a milder course of the disease and continues to be an essential element of COVID-19 therapy.
+March 19, 2023 - This retrospective analysis study is the first real-world evidence that RDV remains effective during the dominance of more pathogenic SARS-CoV-2 variants and those that cause a milder course of the disease and continue to be an essential element of COVID-19 therapy.

 February 22, 2023 - Gilead is also working to advance an investigational oral nucleoside prodrug, GS-5245, that, when metabolized, forms the same active metabolite as remdesivir.

-September 15, 2022 - The WHO conditional recommendation for Veklury’s use in the treatment of patients with severe COVID-19 is mainly driven by the final results of the WHO-sponsored SOLIDARITY study, which showed a statistically significant 17% lower relative risk of death or progression to needing ventilation in patients requiring supplemental oxygen at baseline, compared to standard of care (RR: 0.83; 95% CI: 0.75–0.93).
+September 15, 2022 - The WHO conditional recommendation for Veklury's use in the treatment of patients with severe COVID-19 is mainly driven by the final results of the WHO-sponsored SOLIDARITY study, which showed a statistically significant 17% lower relative risk of death or progression to needing ventilation in patients requiring supplemental oxygen at baseline, compared to standard of care (R.R.: 0.83; 95% CI: 0.75–0.93).

 August 16, 2022 - Gilead conducted in vitro analyses of Veklury activity against Omicron subvariants BA.2.12.1, BA.4, and BA.5, results continued to confirm that Veklury retains antiviral activity against all Omicron subvariants analyzed to date.

-July 19, 2022 - New Agreement Enables The Rapid and Equitable Access to Veklury for COVID-19 Patients in EU and EEA Countries.
+July 19, 2022 - New Agreement Enables The Rapid and Equitable Access to Veklury for COVID-19 Patients in E.U. and EEA Countries.

-June 15, 2022 - The U.S. CDC published: Interim Clinical Considerations for COVID-19 Treatment in Outpatients.
+June 15, 2022 - The U.S. CDC published Interim Clinical Considerations for COVID-19 Treatment in Outpatients.

 May 2, 2022 - The Lancet published an Editorial: When and which patients should receive remdesivir?